How automatic floorplan sorting works in HomeFloorPlan — and what it cannot do

 TL;DR

-AI floorplan sorting reads title blocks using OCR and classifies sheets based on AIA standard naming conventions.
+Automatic floorplan sorting reads title blocks using OCR and classifies sheets based on AIA standard naming conventions.
 On standard sets it processes a full drawing set in seconds versus the many minutes it takes to sort manually.
 Accuracy is high on well-organized sets but drops on non-standard naming or hand-drawn title blocks.
 It does not catch design errors, check code compliance, or compare revisions.

 Key Takeaways